Ann Hampton Callaway - Fever: The Peggy Lee Century. Reviews from the Green Room, NYC

 Saturday, July 3, 2010

-Groovy Music: The Divalicious Ann Hampton Callaway at Chicago's Mayne Stage
+Groovy Music: The Divalicious Ann Hampton Callaway at Chicago's Mayne Stage From the Deep Dish blog

 I still miss Toulouse, the intimate cabaret bar in Chicago where I was fortunate enough to see Julie Wilson, Karen Akers, Lee Lessack and many others perform back in the '90s.
 However, there was one lovely and talented lady whom I saw more than anyone else, and her name is - you guessed it - the divine Ann Hampton Callaway.
 I remember sitting in that cozy little room on Lincoln Park West with a few friends, listening to this groovy gal croon a few tunes as she sat at the piano - and usually her father, the late John Callaway, was in the audience, so he would easily be persuaded to join his daughter for a song or two.
 It was always a fun and memorable evening whenever we would go see Ms. Callaway in concert.